Zilliqa/scilla/INSTALL.md

 - Install `libsecp256k1-devel` from
   https://software.opensuse.org/package/libsecp256k1-devel by clicking
-  the wrench icon next to the Search button and selecting `Show experimental packages`, and then performing the 1-click install from the `network:cryptocurrencies` project.
+  the wrench icon next to the Search button and selecting `Show development packages`, and then `OK` to apply the settings.
+  Then you should see the page reload and show the package in question.
+Click the `Show experimental packages` icon corresponding to your distribution in order to perform the 1-click install from the `network:cryptocurrencies` project.

 - Install `bubblewrap` from
   https://software.opensuse.org/package/bubblewrap by clicking on the